emanguy/Curse-of-Strahd/Locations/Barovia/Barovia Town/Haunted House.md

   * Iron pendant of a devil face
   * Shrunken head of a halfling
   * Small wooden coffer with a dire wolf tongue inside
+* 2 doors here - one goes through a portcullis into some murky water and the other leads into

 ## Area 36